1d4n/codes/README.md

 # codes
-Here you can find the codes that I've wrote while learning Python.
+Here you can find the codes that I wrote while learning Python.